tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. data:: AVAILABLE_TYPES

-   A tuple of :class:`AudioFile`-compatible objects of available audio types.
+   A tuple of :class:`AudioFile`-compatible classes of available audio types.
    Note these are types available to audiotools, not necessarily available to the user - depending on whether the required binaries